Pikes Peak Ranger District

 Gold Camp Road

-Whether you are a hiker, biker or OHV enthusiast, PLEASE protect your natural resources.
-Comply with area regulations.
-Only travel on trails intended for your user type.
-Minimize impacts and stay on designated trails at all times.
+Whether you are a hiker, biker or OHV enthusiast, PLEASE protect your natural resources:.

 Campground facilities accommodate motor homes, trailers and tent campers.
 Two of the 10 campgrounds located on the Pikes Peak Ranger District are group sites and can accommodate large numbers of people.
 Dispersed camping is allowed, unless an area is posted as “No Camping”.